JujuAdams/Chatterbox/docs/latest/reference-getters.md

 | `.text`         | The text for the content string                       |
 | `.metadata`     | An array of metadata tags associated with the content |

 ?> This function is intended for use with singleton mode **turned off**.
-If you use this function in singleton mode then it will only return one content string at a time.
+If you use this function in singleton mode then it will only return one struct at a time.

 &nbsp;